The black widow is a medium-sized spider -- about a half-inch long. Two species are common to the United States:

-If possible, kill and capture the spider (place it in a plastic bag or jar) and take it to your doctor appointment.
-This way, they’ll know for sure that it was a black widow that bit you.
+If possible, capture and kill the spider (place it in a plastic bag or jar) and take it to your doctor visit.
+This way, they’ll know for sure whether it was a black widow that bit you.

-Your doctor will review your symptoms and decide what more treatment, if any, is needed.
-If they’re severe, you may need muscle relaxants or stronger pain medicine.
-You may have to stay in the hospital, though that’s rarely the case.
+the doctor will review your symptoms and decide what treatment, if any, you need.
+If your symptoms are serious, you may need muscle relaxants or stronger pain medicine.
+You might have to stay in the hospital, though that’s rarely the case.

-In the most severe cases, your doctor may inject you with antivenin.
+In the most serious cases, the doctor may inject you with antivenin.
 It’s a drug made from substances in the blood of horses.
 Antivenin neutralizes the black widow’s venom.
 That means it prevents it from causing you harm.

 Your doctor will only use this treatment after they've spoken with another doctor who has experience in treating these bites.
-Antivenin can cause a number of side effects, so if your doctor gives it to you, they’ll have to monitor you for about 8 to 12 days afterward.
+Antivenin can cause a number of side effects, so if your doctor gives it to you, they’ll have to monitor you for about 8-12 days afterward.

 Black widow spiders live in cool, dark places like sheds and garages.
 They normally bite when they’re startled or surprised.
 To reduce your risk of being bitten, keep storage areas clean.
 And outside, try to avoid woodpiles, fallen tree branches, and other places they may hide.